 To start a community radio station(CRS), you have to apply for your license by filling this application form.
 Next, follow the step-by-step process mentioned by the ministry of information & broadcasting (India) as per their policy & guidelines.
-Apparently once all the licensing formalities complete you are ready to tune-in & launch your station on-air!
+Apparently once all the licensing formalities are complete you are ready to tune in & launch your station on-air!

 What is a Community Radio Station?

 A Community Radio Station (CRS) is a 3rd model of broadcasting media based on non-commercial or Freedom of speech ideology.
 Ideally, the purpose of this FM radio is to broadcast the content generated by the community, for the community of the community, to empower the locals in the area which is often overlooked by commercial FM broadcasters.
 Community radios (FM) radios are essentially the low-power radio stations created, set up & run by the local communities.
 Obviously, as the concept speaks it self- To broadcasts the local voice, talents in their dialects, and languages.
 The community radio permissions in India are granted by the Ministry of Information & Broadcasting to educational institutions, agricultural institutions, and civil society organizations that are not-for-profit organizations.

 Step By Step Guide on How to Start a Community Radio Station in India?